fkirc/attranslate/README.md

 - [Google Cloud Translate](https://cloud.google.com/translate)
 - [Azure Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/)
 - `sync-without-translate`: Does not change the language.
 This can be useful for converting between file formats, or for maintaining region-specific differences.

-## High Performance

-If some texts have already been translated, then `attranslate` won't translate them again.
-This does not only speedup your workflow, but also saves cost for paid translation-services.

-## Detect Common Mistakes

-Although (some) humans have excellent translation-skills, humans are notoriously bad at detecting "trivial" mistakes like outdated, missing, stale or duplicate translations.
-In contrast, `attranslate` detects such "trivial" mistakes with 100% reliability.

 # Usage Examples